Our popular India textile tour

 • Airport arrival and departure transport (on group arrival and departure days).

-• Textile expert Cynthia Samaké to accompany the tour.
+• Textile expert Cynthia Samaké tour leader.

 • Luggage porter tips.